gravestench/akara/README.md

 ```

 Notice how we always have to cast the returned interface back to our concrete component implementation?
-We can get around this by making a concrete component factory:
+**We can get around this annoyance by making a concrete component factory**:
 ```golang
 type VelocityFactory struct {
 	*akara.ComponentFactory